© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Capel Bettws is a scheduled monument protected by Cadw under reference CM125.
 View the official record →

-Capel Bettws is a medieval chapel located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference CM125.
+Capel Bettws is a medieval chapel located in Carmarthenshire, Wales, serving as a site of religious worship, ritual practice, and burial.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM125.

 Capel Bettws dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Capel Bettws is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM125.